Load Modulation for Backscatter Communication: Channel Capacity and Near-Capacity Schemes: Acknowledgement

 \subsubsection{Contribution}

 This paper presents the channel capacity solution of backscatter load modulation in the general case of a freely adaptable passive load (i.e. no specific constellation is assumed) for monostatic and bistatic links with a single tag, an unmodulated field source, and no antenna arrays.
-More specifically, the presented core contributions are: \begin{itemize} \item As a prerequisite, we develop a circuit-based system model that unifies load-modulation links for monostatic BC (MoBC), bistatic BC (BiBC), and ambient BC (AmBC). \item Based on an analysis of the tag-side physical constraints, we apply existing information theory on peak-power-limited quadrature Gaussian channels to solve the channel capacity problem for a general passive load. \item We state the channel capacity also for the special cases where the load is purely reactive or purely resistive. \item We characterize the capacity-achieving load distribution in terms of reflection coefficient and impedance. \item The rate results are discussed by means of bounds and asymptotes.
-We find that restricting the load to be purely reactive or resistive causes a capacity pre-log factor of $\f{1}{2}$. \end{itemize} Furthermore, we present the following complementary contributions of high technical relevance: \begin{itemize} \item We show that the results can describe the channel capacity of AmBC in important special cases. \item We present an amplitude and phase-shift keying (APSK) constellation design that allows to approach capacity. \item We show that high rates are possible even with simple load circuits of a few switched resistors and capacitors. \item We characterize how the rate decreases due to an adaptive load with limited dynamic range. \end{itemize} This paper does not consider aspects of tag power consumption, energy harvesting, channel models, or multiple access.
+More specifically, the presented core contributions are: \begin{itemize} \item We develop a circuit-based system model that unifies load-modulation links for monostatic BC (MoBC), bistatic BC (BiBC), and ambient BC (AmBC). \item Based on an analysis of the tag-side physical constraints, we apply existing information theory on peak-power-limited quadrature Gaussian channels to solve the channel capacity problem for a general passive load. \item We state the channel capacity also for the special cases where the load is purely reactive or purely resistive. \item We characterize the capacity-achieving load distribution in terms of reflection coefficient and impedance. \item The rate results are discussed by means of bounds and asymptotes.
+We find that restricting the load to be purely reactive or resistive causes a capacity pre-log factor of $\f{1}{2}$. \end{itemize} Furthermore, we present the following complementary contributions of high technical relevance: \begin{itemize} \item We characterize how the rate decreases due to an adaptive load with limited dynamic range. \item We present an amplitude and phase-shift keying (APSK) constellation design that allows to approach capacity. \item We show that high rates are possible even with simple load circuits of a few switched resistors and capacitors. \item We show that the results describe the channel capacity of AmBC in important special cases. \end{itemize} This paper does not consider aspects of tag power consumption, energy harvesting, channel models, or multiple access.